Welcome back to the blogosphere!

-Did you miss me or you totally forget me?
-Let me refresh your memory: hostess on cruise ships, I do not eat animals, I love traveling, I consider the pillow one of my best friends, I never refuse a slice of pizza, I love herbal teas with ginger and I’m a disaster with numbers.
+Did you miss me, or you forget me?
+Let me refresh your memory: hostess on cruise ships, I do not eat animals, I love traveling, I consider the pillow one of my best friends, I never refuse a slice of pizza, I like herbal teas with ginger, and I’m a disaster with numbers.
 Ok, now you remember me?

 I came home after five months.
 Outside it’s freezing, is a gloomy and windy day, just ideal for hiding in my room, log in to my blog and tell you why I was away from the virtual world for such a long time…

 What I’ve been up to in the last five months?
 I worked a lot and every single day: I changed two ships and three continents, I acted as an interpreter, and I visited beautiful places.
 I completed another contract on board of cruise ships which, paradoxically, I hate when I’m there but I love, and I miss as soon as I set foot on land.

 I’ also tell you a secret: I also had fun as hell.

 I left the old world last autumn, my beloved Europe that never ceases to amaze me.
 The tour was the classic Mediterranean route sailing to Italy, Malta, Spain, and France, learning as much as I could both during guided tours and my free time.

 My favorite place was Malta, a gem nestled into the blue.
 It’s strategically located in the heart of the Mediterranean and, for this reason, in the past it gathered influences from neighboring countries, now has charming stories of knights and has majestic yellow ocher architectures around the island which will let you speechless.
 Maltese people speak a language that belongs to the Semitic group, just like Arabic and Hebrew, as well as English and Italian.
 Surprises are not over: you will find several red phone boxes just like the English ones, and colorful wooden balconies, but that’s not all…